genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 date: all files imported at the same time (during one import action) will be located in the same folder.

-**Uploads** contains all the files you’ve uploaded into Genestack - FASTQ and BAM files, pdf documents, excel tables etc.
+**Uploads** contains all the files you have uploaded into Genestack - FASTQ and BAM files, pdf documents, excel tables etc.